Share On

 A paper heart on a string against a black background.
 The heart is tearing down the center.

-Animal sanctuaries committed to providing lifelong compassionate care to their residents must also consider what a dignified, peaceful end-of-life would look like for all of their residents as well.
+Animal sanctuaries committed to providing lifelong compassionate care must also consider what a dignified, peaceful end-of-life would look like for their residents.
 Although the ideal would be for all residents to peacefully pass in their sleep simply due to graceful aging, unfortunately for many animals, the end of their days does not often come without pain, struggle, and fear.
 At a certain point, a resident’s suffering may overwhelm their daily life to the point where it is no longer compassionate to continue managing their challenges if improvement to their condition is impossible.

 Looking For A Place To Start With Compassionate Euthanasia Policies?